 ILD Life Expectancy

 Unfortunately, due to the progressive nature of ILD and the fact there is not a known cure, getting diagnosed with ILD can be life sentence.
-There are plenty of things you can do to help slow or even stop the progression of ILD like exercise, dieting, prescription drugs and stem cell therapy.
+There are plenty of things you can do to help slow or even stop the progression of ILD like exercise, dieting, prescription drugs and cellular therapy.
 Even with all of the factors that are known about the disease, there isn’t a current model to predict life expectancy for those who develop the condition.

 Treating Advanced ILD